 - Overall GPA (achieved on all transferable postsecondary work including, at least one Fall/Winter of 30 credits);

 - b.
-Prerequisite courses (successfully completed and transferable);
+MCAT score;

 - c.
-MCAT score;
+Interview score;

 - d.
-Interview score;
+Letters of reference;

 - e.
-Letters of reference;

-- f.
 Personal activities.

-For applicants who have completed three or more years of postsecondary transferable coursework, the admissions GPA (overall GPA) is calculated with the deletion of the lowest year GPA, provided it is not the most recent year, or the one and only year where $\star$ 30 (5 full course equivalents) have been completed.
+For applicants who have completed three or more years of postsecondary transferable coursework, the admissions GPA (overall GPA) is calculated with the deletion of the lowest year GPA, provided it is not the most recent year, or the one and only year where \star 30 (5 full course equivalents) have been completed.